-At the Closing, (i) Biote transferred to the Company (as defined below) 9,161,771 Class A common units of Biote ("Biote Units"), which was equal to the number of shares of HYAC's Class A common stock, par value \$0.0001 per share ("HYAC Class A Common Stock"), issued and outstanding as of immediately prior to the Closing (after giving effect to redemptions by HYAC's public stockholders of 30,525,729 shares of HYAC Class A Common Stock prior to the Closing and the conversion of HYAC's Class B common stock, par value \$0.0001 per share ("HYAC Class B Common Stock")) into shares of HYAC Class A Common Stock and (ii) HYAC issuance of 58,565,824 shares of newly authorized Class V voting stock" and, together with the Class A common stock, the "Common Stock"), which number of shares of Class V voting stock was equal to the number of Biote Units retained by the Members immediately following the Closing (the "Retained Biote Units"), and which shares of Class V voting stock were distributed to Biote's Members, resulting in the Combined Company being organized in an "Up-C" structure.
+At the Closing, (i) Biote transferred to the Company (as defined below) 9,161,771 Class A common units of Biote ("Biote Units"), which was equal to the number of shares of HYAC's Class A common stock, par value \$0.0001 per share ("HYAC Class A Common Stock"), issued and outstanding as of immediately prior to the Closing (after giving effect to redemptions by HYAC's public stockholders of 30,525,729 shares of HYAC Class A Common Stock prior to the Closing and the conversion of HYAC's Class B common stock, par value \$0.0001 per share ("HYAC Class B Common Stock")) into shares of HYAC Class A Common Stock and (ii) HYAC issuance of 58,565,824 shares of newly authorized Class V Voting Stock, par value \$0.0001 per share ("Class V Voting Stock"), which number of shares of Class V Voting Stock was equal to the number of Biote Units retained by the Members immediately following the Closing (the "Retained Biote Units"), and which shares of Class V Voting Stock were distributed to Biote's Members, resulting in the Combined Company being organized in an "Up-C" structure.
 The transactions contemplated by the Business Combination Agreement are referred to herein as the "Business Combination."

-Also at Closing, (x) in exchange for Biote issuing to the Company 9,161,771 Biote Units (the "Closing Biote Units"), HYAC transferred cash in an amount equal to (i) the cash in the trust account and any cash held by HYAC outside of the trust account, less (ii) the amounts required by the redemptions of Class A common stock by the public stockholders, which was equal to \$305.5 million and (y) the Biote Companies received aggregate proceeds of \$125.0 million from the Debt Financing (as defined below) (the aggregate amounts described in (x) and (y) of \$137.3 million, are referred to as the "Closing Date Cash") in accordance with and in the priority set forth in the Business Combination Agreement and as described further in the Proxy Statement.
+Also at Closing, (x) in exchange for Biote issuing to the Company 9,161,771 Biote Units (the "Closing Biote Units"), HYAC transferred cash in an amount equal to (i) the cash in the trust account and any cash held by HYAC outside of the trust account, less (ii) the amounts required by the redemptions of Class A Common Stock by the public stockholders, which was equal to \$305.5 million and (y) the Biote Companies received aggregate proceeds of \$125.0 million from the Debt Financing (as defined below) (the aggregate amounts described in

+(x) and (y) of \$137.3 million, the "Closing Date Cash") in accordance with and in the priority set forth in the Business Combination Agreement and as described further in the Proxy Statement.
 There was no cash consideration paid to Members at Closing.